connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ---

+### Streams ###

+Primary goals for Java 8:

+- modernize the Collections library
+- make parallelism easier

+But how?

+- We use Streams!

+---
+### Streams Cont. ###

+Some key characteristics of a Stream are:

+- A Stream has potentially infinite series of values
+- A Stream contains no storage for values
+- Streams support a functional style of programming
+- Streams can be either sequential or parallel

+- The details of how the iteration is performed is controlled by the library.

+---
+### Obtaining a Stream ###
+  - A Stream can also be created given an Iterator or Supplier function (for infinite Streams)
+  - To create a Stream that supports parallel operations, a Spliterator is required
+ - To perform parallel options, a Stream recursively splits the original aggregate into smaller pieces -- each with it's own Spliterator, until a threshold size is reached beyond which any further splitting would just generate additional cost.
+ - The resulting Spliterators can then be iterated over in parallel.

+---
 ### Parallel Processing ###

  - With the new lambda expressions, it will be easier to spread out the processing of collections over multiple threads.